 Dr. Makhoul created an individualized treatment plan for Catherine to preserve her fertility.
 Chemotherapy targets dividing cells, so Dr. Makhoul used medications to put Catherine’s ovaries to sleep.
 While there were no guarantees, Catherine and the staff at UAMS hoped that her ovaries would be protected from the cancer treatment.

 At the UAMS Winthrop P. Rockefeller Cancer Institute, Dr. Makhoul conducts clinical research and treats patients.
 "I don't want my patients to wear the 'cancer' label.
 It’s not enough for me to treat the disease of cancer only from a medical standpoint.
 I want to heal the person so that they are empowered to regain control and reconnect with their life," he said.
 "I don't want my patients to live in fear.
 If we have helped patients to reestablish normalcy so that they can enjoy the important as well as trivial things in life, then we have achieved a lot."

 Two years later, Catherine and her husband were thrilled to learn that she was pregnant.
 Because Catherine had some complications with a previous pregnancy and due to her cancer treatment, her pregnancy was treated by Paul Wendel, M.D. through the UAMS high-risk pregnancy program.

-"With the only board-certified maternal-fetal medicine physicians in Arkansas along with state-of-the-art equipment and technology, I believe UAMS offers the best in medical care for patients who have high-risk pregnancies," said Dr. Wendel.
+"With board-certified maternal-fetal medicine physicians along with state-of-the-art equipment and technology, I believe UAMS offers the best in medical care for patients who have high-risk pregnancies," said Dr. Wendel.

 Catherine and her family welcomed McKenzie June Burton, a happy and healthy baby girl who was born at UAMS.
 While the road to bring McKenzie into the world was full of bumps along the way, Catherine is very grateful to all of the UAMS staff members who worked to restore her health and made the birth of her daughter possible.